needle-sbi/needle-sbi/docs/setup/usage.md

  - The `expands` block will be dropped silently, since the leaf node is not aware of its sibling Tasks.
  - The output will be nested as if the Task ran as part of the whole DAG workflow.

 This case is safe if you are aware of what will run and what wont.
-You can also run the full DAG and luigi will pick up the Tasks that ran successfully from this singular TrainingTask.
+You can also run the full DAG later on and luigi will pick up the Tasks that ran successfully from this singular TrainingTask.
 :::

 ### CLI args